-University officials asked for about $13 million in emergency appropriations from the Legislature for operational costs for the 2006-07 biennium.
+Still, opening the Rangel College of Pharmacy was a challenge.
+A bill creating the pharmacy school was passed in 2001, and tuition revenue bonds were authorized to finance building construction.
+University officials asked for about $13 million in emergency appropriations from the legislature for operational costs for the 2006-2007 biennium.
 Although $10 million was included in the supplemental appropriations bill, at adjournment, funding was denied.

 In 2004, The Texas A&M University System Board of Regents committed $3.1 million to hire the initial cohort of faculty and prepare for full accreditation for the pharmacy school.
 Again though, a lack of state funding for operations delayed the planned fall 2005 opening until fall 2006.